NotTheDBA/liri-node-app/ReadMe.md

 ### Getting started

 Download or clone this repo to your machine.

+Rename the file .env_example to .env, and edit the placeholder values with your Twitter and Spotify api keys.

 Run the following command in your shell:

   `npm install`